NMRExchangeFormat/NEF/specification/Overview.md

 ### General issues

+  1. Requirements for NEF compatibility

+    The NEF format tries to support as many kinds of data as possible in a simple file format.
+But we can clearly not require any program to read and understand data that it does not normally support, be it complex or crosslinked sequences, non-standard residues or residue variants, OR/AND restraint logic, anonymous atom assignments, particular restraint types, etc. If a program does support a certain type of data, it is required to read and write such data correctly to/from NEF.
+If it does not, it is free to skip such data, or convert them to something it can deal with if this can be done appropriately.
+    There is a core set of data that programs must be able to read, interpret, and convert to a form it can deal with: this is the case for simple linear sequences with linking 'start' 'middle', 'end' and 'single', the standard 20 protein, DNA, and RNA with their variants, atoms, and atom wildcard expressions, and disulfide bonds.
+In other cases programs should refuse to read data they cannot handle, rather than misinterpret the information.

-  1. Residue and Atom names
+  2. Residue and Atom names

     Residues are identified by three strings ('chain_code' (e.g. 'A'), 'sequence_code' (e.g. ('127'), 'residue_name' (e.g. 'ALA')) that always are used together.
     Atoms are identified by a residue identifier plus the atom name (e.g. 'HA') as a fourth string.

     1. The identifying strings are case sensitive, and all identifiers (including casing) must be consistent throughout a file.
-Atom names and standard 3-letter-type residue names should be ALL-UPPER-CASE, and it is recommended that this convention is followed throughout.
-Lower case is allowed for chain codes, and future names (e.g. carbohydrate residues) may allow lower case.
+Atom names and standard 3-letter-type residue names must match the molecule names also in casing in order to count as assignments to the molecule.
+Currently this means that they must be ALL-UPPER-CASE, but if in the future RCSB introduces mixed-case residue names (e.g. for carbohydrates), the nef names must match the case used by RCSB.
+For chain codes and insertion codes upper case si strongly recommended, but lower case is allowed in order to match to e.g. lower-case chain codes used by the RCSB.

+    Examples:

+    'ALA' and 'CYS' are recognised residue names.
+'Ala' and 'cys' are not recognised as residue names, but only as anonymous annotation strings, and converting them to upper case (tempting as it may be) is to modify the data.

+    Similarly, 'HA' and 'CA' are recognised atom names.
+The latter could be alpha carbon or calcium depending on conventions for specifying isotopes (which will be described elsewhere). 'ha', 'Ca', and 'ca' are not recognised as atom names that match the molecule, but only as anonymous identifier strings.

     2. 'sequence_code' is a string, not an integer.
 It is recommended to use consecutive numbers along a chain, or, failing that, to put any alt_codes